40 Medium Dog Breeds to Fit Any Family

 BJUANMA HACHE/GETTY IMAGES

-This ancient Japanese dog is one of the most popular breeds in its native country.
-Sometimes described as cat-like, shiba inus are often regarded as one of the calmest dog breeds.
+This ancient Japanese dog is one of the most popular medium dog types in its native country (and the rest of the world).
+Sometimes described as cat-like, the Shiba Inu is often regarded as one of the calmest dog breeds.
 They are clean, adaptable, confident and often very independent dogs that rarely bark.

 Breed overview